-There are two methods to enter in your cost/price information:
+There are three methods to enter in your direct fruit costs:

 - Fruit Cost Worksheet - to apply costs/prices to many blocks at once (recommended: the most efficient)

 - Vineyard Explorer - to apply costs/prices to one block at a time

 - Contracts - to set costs/prices within a vineyard contract (** requires activation of the Advanced Vineyards feature)